andyvu016/project2-team2/README.md

 - It took almost 10 mins for model to get trained.

 # Model Evaluation
-We did Use Testing Data that was separated using Train_Test_Split to make predictions.
-Compared the predictions to their true-truths to calculate the accuracy, precision and recall through the classification report.
+We used testing data that was separated using Train_Test_Split to make predictions.
+We then compared the predictions to their true-truths to calculate the accuracy, precision, and recall through the classification report.

 # Model Summary :
 It was great learning to train each model.
-Each model gave minor difference but we are looking for higher recall.
-As we are not wanting to risk the set of people who might be at the risk of COPD (Chronic Obstructive Pulmonary Disease).
-We choose the 4th model and tried optimizing by dropping number of features which improves the model but in minimal.
+Each model gave minor differences but we are looking for higher recall.
+As we are not wanting to risk not capturing the set of people who might be at the risk of COPD (Chronic Obstructive Pulmonary Disease) with our model.
+We choose the 4th model and tried optimizing by dropping a number of features which improves the model but in minimal.

-# Discussion
-From all the Models mentioned above, Model 4 Naive Bayes algorithm, Gaussian Naive Bayes Classifier took just 10mins to get trained and also gave higher recall with 57%.
-Considering a medical point of view, higher recall is more important than precision.
-Higher recall ensures to capture everyone and not leave behind the ones who might have copd.
-It is better to count the ones even with minimum risk, even if the final test reports are negative/positive.
-It is better for a model to predict than not predicting.

 Model 1
 ### 1st Model: Support Vector Machine algorithm, C-Support Vector Classification.